mahyahhp/life-in-the-uk-test/README.md

 *  The traditions of comedy and satire, and the ability to laugh at ourselves, are an important part of the UK character.
 *  10% of population has parents/grandparents out of the UK
 *  Swansea is in wales.
+*  Prince Willian : is the heir to throne
+*  Slave trade: west africa
 *

 ## National Anthem ##